scaffold-eth/se-2-docs/docs/components/InputBase.md

 - `value` => The data that your input will show.

-- `onChange` => Callback that is called when the input's data changes.
+- `onChange` => A callback invoked when the data in the input changes.

 - `placeholder` => The string that will be rendered before input data has been entered.